Roseville Child Custody Lawyer

 - If one parent is no longer able to maintain an expected level of care for a child, the other parent may gain custody of the child.

 - If one parent decides to relocate to another state, a California judge must review the current custody orders to see if a modification is appropriate in light of the proposed moved

 - If one parent has engaged in violent behavior or has been found to be in possession of illegal drugs, a family law judge may sign off on a modification.

-- A California judge will typically consider a child custody modification if the current visitation schedule has not been followed and/or if there has been a lack of communication between parents.
+- A California judge will typically consider a custody modification if the current visitation schedule has not been followed and/or if there has been a lack of communication between parents.

 Our team at the Bez Law Firm, P.C. can answer your questions about the modification process and grounds for changing court-ordered arrangements.
-Our Roseville custody lawyers are prepared to advocate for you, protecting your parental rights and your child's best interests.
+Our Roseville divorce lawyers are prepared to advocate for you, protecting your parental rights and your child's best interests.